spmedia/PhishingSecLists/README.md

 Example 3:

-A scan reveals an `admin/login` page which has Chinese chars and has `<html lang="zh">` in the source.
+A scan of an "American financial firm" scam website reveals an `admin/login` page which has Chinese chars and has `<html lang="zh">` in the source.
 The language code zh is the ISO 639-1 standard code for the Chinese language.
 This lets us know the threat actors behind this scam might be Chinese.

 ![](https://i.imgur.com/Z2XmRbm.png)